 To speak the truth in love could mean expressing how you are feeling about your relationship or perhaps your work or friendship.
 It could also include voicing your opinion about something you feel strongly about or sharing your story and revealing past problems that may have been difficult or painful.

-Can it help you to attract more love, connection, and intimacy in your relationship?
+Can truth help you to attract more love?

 When you choose to show up without holding back certain feelings or parts of yourself, it can help create an environment where you feel accepted for the person you really are.
 This is what I call ‘Relationship Freedom.’

 Truth is not a license to play the victim

 However, some people seem to use the theory of ‘speaking your truth’ as a license to play the victim card or blame and criticize their partner for not coming up to their perfectionistic standards.

 Similarly, others see it as an excuse to overly exert their opinion and take the stance that they are always ‘right,’ which can end up in domineering and controlling behavior and has the effect of stifling any healthy relationship.

 As a result, there are ways that I recommend to speak your truth that will help in relationship growth as opposed to weakening it.